Princess Projectra: Fictional character biography

-Projectra (often called by her nickname "Jeckie", a shortened form of her name) is a member of the royal family of the low-tech planet Orando, and possesses the superhuman ability to generate illusions affecting all five senses.
-During her membership in the LSH, she met, fell in love with, and married the martial artist Karate Kid.
+Projectra (often called by her nickname "Jeckie", a shortened form of her name) is a member of the royal family of the planet Orando, and possesses the superhuman ability to generate illusions affecting all five senses.
+During her membership in the LSH, she met, fell in love with, and married Karate Kid.
 After her father King Voxv died, she fought both her cousin Pharoxx and her grandmother and mentor, Hagga, who sought to usurp the throne.
 Afterward she became Queen Projectra of Orando, and she and Karate Kid became reserve members of the Legion of Super-Heroes.
 When the Legion of Super-Villains invaded Orando, Nemesis Kid defeated Karate Kid in personal combat.
 A dying Karate Kid used the last of his strength to destroy the Legion of Super-Villains machinery trying to move Orando to another dimension.
 Projectra subsequently killed Nemesis Kid in revenge, claiming royal privilege to do so even though it violated the Legion's code against killing.
-She resigned from the Legion of Super-Heroes during Karate Kid's funeral and used the Legion of Super-Villains' warp devices to take Orando to another dimension to preserve them from 30th century technology and dangers.

-Projectra was later ordered by her elders to pay penance for indirectly bringing the Legion of Super-Villains to Orando and returned to the Legion's dimension, using the pseudonym Sensor Girl.
+She resigned from the Legion of Super-Heroes during Karate Kid's funeral and used the Legion of Super-Villains' warp devices to take Orando to another dimension to preserve them from 30th-century technology and dangers.Projectra was later ordered by her elders to pay penance for indirectly bringing the Legion of Super-Villains to Orando and returned to the Legion's dimension, using the pseudonym Sensor Girl.
 Her powers were enhanced giving her the ability to see beyond the illusions of life (such as the "illusions" of distance and physical obstacles).
-Rather than create obvious illusions, she used her illusion-projection effects to partially or completely block her opponents' senses, project an illusion of darkness (similar to that of Shadow Lass), or disorient victims by making it appear that their skin had vanished.
-Projectra kept the basis of her sensory alterations secret, since enemies familiar with her illusions might be able to ignore them.
-Initially she kept her identity hidden even from her fellow Legionnaires except for Saturn Girl, who vouched for her.
-She also cloaked herself with an illusionary disguise which fully masked her face.
-Some Legionnaires (particularly Brainiac 5) believed that she was a clone of Supergirl, who had been murdered by the Anti-Monitor during the Crisis.
+Rather than create obvious illusions, she used her illusion-projection effects to block her opponents' senses, project an illusion of darkness, or disorient victims by making it appear that their skin had vanished.
+Initially, she kept her identity hidden even from her fellow Legionnaires except for Saturn Girl, who vouched for her.
+She also cloaked herself with an illusionary disguise that fully masked her face.
 Projectra was later unmasked by the Emerald Empress during a battle with the Fatal Five.
-Afterwards, however, most individuals outside of the Legion continued to remain unaware of her true identity.
-Sensor Girl was at one point the Legion leader.
+She came to renounce the throne of Orando.